gnzlbg/static_vector/README.md

 1. The `Allocator::allocate(N)` member function either succeeds, returning a pointer to the storage for `N` elements, or it fails.
-The current interface allows returning storage for `M` elements where `M > N`, but it doesn't provide a way to communicate to the container that this happened, so the container cannot make use of it.
+The current interface allows returning storage for more elements than requested, but it doesn't provide `Allocators` a way to communicate this situation to the container, so the containers cannot make use of it.

-2. The growth mechanism of `std::vector` is implementation defined.
-With the current `Allocator` interface, a stateful allocator with embedded storage needs to allocate memory for `growth_factor() * (Capacity - 1) * sizeof(T)`, since the vector might try to growh when inserting the last element.
-The current `Allocator` interface does not provide a way to communicate the growing behavior to the `Allocator`, so an `Allocator` with embedded storage needs to either be coupled to an implementation (resulting in code with different behavior on different platforms), or needs to make a non-portable over-estimation of its capacity.
-Trying to solve this problem leads to other problems, like adding support for `realloc`.
+2. The `Allocator` interface does not provide a way to "extend" the storage in place

+3. The growth mechanism of `std::vector` is implementation defined.
+There is currently no way for an `Allocator` with embedded storage to know how much memory a vector will try to allocate for a maximum given number of elements at compile time.
+This information is required for allocating a memory buffer large enough to satisfy the growth policy of `std::vector` in its worst case.
+Even if this becomes achievable in a portable way, a stateful allocator with embedded storage would still need to allocate memory for `growth_factor() * (Capacity - 1)` vector elements to accomodate `std::vector`'s growth policy, which is far from optimal (and thus, zero cost).

-3. An `Allocator` with embedded storage for `Capacity * sizeof(T)` elements makes storing data members for the `data` pointer and the `capacity` unnecessary in `std::vector` implementation.
-In the current `Allocator` interface the is no mechanism to communicate `std::vector` that storing these data members is unnecessary.
+4. An `Allocator` with embedded storage for `Capacity * sizeof(T)` elements makes storing data members for the `data` pointer and the `capacity` unnecessary in `std::vector` implementation.
+In the current `Allocator` interface there is no mechanism to communicate `std::vector` that storing these data members is unnecessary.

-4. The `Allocator` interface does not specify whether containers should propagate `noexcept`ness off `Allocator` member functions into their interfaces.
-An `Allocator` with embedded storage for `Capacity` elements never throws on allocating memory.
-Whether trying to allocate more memory should result in a length / out-of-bounds / bad-alloc / logic error, or precondition violation is discussed below, but the current `Allocator` interface has no way to communicate this.
+5. The `Allocator` interface does not specify whether containers should propagate `noexcept`ness off `Allocator` member functions into their interfaces.
+An `Allocator` with embedded storage for `Capacity` elements _never throws_ on allocating memory, significantly improving the exception safety guarantees of multiple `std::vector` operations.

 Improving the `Allocator` interface to solve issue 1. is enough to make an implementation based on `std::vector` with an user-defined `Allocator` be portable (this should probably be pursuded in a different proposal) since the `std::vector`constructors could `Allocator::allocate(0)` on construction and directly get memory for`Capacity` elements.
-However, in order to make this a zero-cost abstraction one would need to solve issues 3 and 4 as well.
+However, in order to make this a zero-cost abstraction one would need to solve issues 4 and 5 as well.
 Whether solving these issues is worth pursuing or not is still an open problem.
+Solving issue 4 to avoid dupplicated copies of the data and capacity members of vector could significantly complicate the `Allocator` interface.

-The author of this proposal does not think that it will be possible to solve issues 3 and 4 in the near future.
-Still, nothing prevents library implementors to reuse their `std::vector` implementations when implementing `embedded_vector` if they are able to do so.
+The author of this proposal does not think that it will be possible to solve issues 4 and 5 in the near future.
+Still, standard library implementors are encouraged to reuse their `std::vector` implementations when implementing `embedded_vector` if they are able to do so.
+Even if that leads to a solution to all the issues above, an `embedded_vector` type is still an useful type to have in the standard library independently of how it is defined (e.g. as a stand alone type, or as a type alias of a `std::vector` with a specific allocator).

 ### Can we reuse `small_vector`?